sdasgup3/PLDI19-ArtifactEvaluation/README.md

 $ cp registerInstructions/* memoryInstructions/* immediateInstructions/* systemInstructions/* underTestInstructions/
 $ ../scripts/kompile.pl --backend java
 ```
 **NOTE:** Interpreting a program using a compiled image including **all** the instruction's semantics is very slow, mainly because we are using a java backend.
-Hence, while interpreting a program we include the semanics of only those instructions which constitute the program.
+Therefore, while interpreting a program we include the semanics of only those instructions constituting the program.

 ## A Simple Test Run